kinectron/docusaurus-site-archive/docs/server-azure.md

 - "Raw Depth" returns an array of values ranging from 0 - 3860.
 The values correspond to depth in millimeters.
 It displays a lossless webp image in the application for testing and feedback.
 - "Skeleton (Tracked Bodies)" returns all tracked bodies one at a time.
 It does not differentiate between tracked bodies.
 For troubleshooting, Kinectron by default will draw the tracked bodies on the application interface, however, only the body data is sent over the peer connection as a JSON object.
 - "All Bodies" returns an array of all bodies tracked.
 For troubleshooting, Kinectron by default will draw the tracked bodies on the application interface, however, only the data is sent over the peer connection as a JSON object.
+- "Key" returns a png of the image of the tracked bodies on a transparent background.
+It has the effect of a green screen.
 - "Stop All" stops the current frame.

 ### Recording